Chemistry and Chemical Biology, M.S. (Ithaca)

 Enrollment in the MS program in the Department of Chemistry & Chemical Biology neither precludes a subsequent application to the doctoral program, nor serves as an alternate pathway into that program.

-Applications for admission to the M.S. program commencing in fall 2017 will be reviewed beginning February 1st 2017 and will continue on a rolling basis through until June 15th 2017.
+Applications for admission to the M.S. program commencing in fall will be reviewed beginning February 1st and will continue on a rolling basis through June 15th.

 - Letters of Recommendation: two (minimum); three (maximum)